Albuquerque Visitation Attorney

 - Effectively represent your best interests and reasons for the change.

 When a court is presented with a visitation/timesharing dispute, parents and their visitation lawyers need to show that a substantial material change of circumstances has (or has not) occurred justifying (or not justifying) a modification of the current Orders or “Status Quo.”
-Remember that the primary concern of the Court will always be the best interests of the children and not the desires or convenience of the parents.
+Remember that the primary concern of the court will always be the best interests of the children and not the desires or convenience of the parents.

-Experienced lawyers, such as the Albuquerque visitation lawyers of Sandia Family Law can help identify and address concerns and present to the Judge exactly why changed visitation rights would or would not be in your children’s best interests.
+Experienced lawyers, such as the Albuquerque visitation lawyers of Sandia Family Law, can help identify and address concerns and present to the judge exactly why changed visitation rights would or would not be in your children’s best interests.

 Why Choose Us?